 By strengthening the management, networking the MPAs and promoting a Mediterranean Policy Dialogue among the stakeholders, the work will contribute to sustain marine ecosystems.
 Seven MPAs along the Mediterranean including Brijuni, Portofino, Calanques, Zakynthos, Karaburuni, Catalunya and Tavolara Punta Coda Cavallo are the pilot areas.
 The project builds on the success of the MPA-Adapt project, that ended in 2019.

 - To improve the knowledge on marine ecosystems and their inter-linkages with human activities to face the impact of climate change.

 - To foster the implementation and development of standardized tools for monitoring schemes, to elaborate vulnerability assessments and define adaptation plans in Mediterranean MPAs and small-scale and recreational fishery sectors.

-– To promote stakeholder engagement through participatory approaches (including Marine Citizen Science) to enhance the effectiveness of MPAs as nature-based solutions to adapt and mitigate Climate Change effects.
+- To promote stakeholder engagement through participatory approaches (including Marine Citizen Science) to enhance the effectiveness of MPAs as nature-based solutions to adapt and mitigate climate change.

-– To mainstream developed/upgraded policies for Climate Change adaptation in the Mediterranean Sea
+- To mainstream developed and upgraded climate policies in the Mediterranean Sea.